gregkorossy/Android-Support-Preference-V7-Fix/README.md

+# The issue has been fixed, this project should not be used anymore as a workaround!
+**According to the latest support library, revision 23.0.1**

+> Changes for v7 and v14 Preference Support library:

+> - Added the material design layout and style files. ([Issue 183376](https://code.google.com/p/android/issues/detail?id=183376))

 # Android-Support-Preference-V7-Fix
 Android preference-v7 support library doesn't contain material design layout files so the preferences screen look bad on API 21+.
 This is a temporary fix until Google fixes it.